nachthammer/titanite-bytecode-c/README.md

 It adds value to chunk’s constant array and then writes an appropriate instruction to load the constant.
 Also add support to the disassembler for OP_CONSTANT_LONG instructions.

 Defining two instructions seems to be the best of both worlds.
 What sacrifices, if any, does it force on us?

+## Reimplement or_ function

+Right now the function which handles the logical or is written purely with functions which were are also used by if and else.
+So the implementation is not ideal. `OR` is slower than `AND`.
+And this should not be the case.
+Search for `or_` in compiler and make it better.

 ## Own realloc function.